Home » Technical Analysis

 The RSI is an oscillator that displays overbought or oversold market conditions, as it compares the scale of a trading instrument’s recent gains to its recent losses.

 The RSI can be used to generate entry and exit signals by identifying the possible end of a trend or the beginning of a new one.
-This oscillator weighs upward versus downward momentum of a given instrument over a particular time period (by default 14 periods).
+This oscillator weighs the upward versus the downward momentum of a given instrument over a particular period (by default 14 periods).
 Or, it displays whether the instrument has moved unsustainably high or low.

 market illustration